aymengan/EDT_JSPTA/README.md

 ## Usage

 The repository includes one sample of the JSPTA configurations used within the original work.
-The configuration is refered to 6x3x2_L3, meaning the third layout configuration of the JSPTA problem with 6 jobs, 3 workstations and 2 agents.
+The configuration is refered to as 6x3x2_L3, meaning the third layout configuration of the JSPTA problem with 6 jobs, 3 workstations and 2 agents.
 To implement costum configurations please refer to [Desing and Customization](#dc).

 <p align="center">
    <img src="https://github.com/aymengan/EDT_JSPTA/blob/main/media/Direct%20Play.PNG"/>